rumpl/devoxx-docker/docs/02-process-creation.md

-# Creating Parent and Child Processes
+# Creating parent and child processes

 ## Objective

-Technically, a container is a Linux process isolated using `cgroups` (control groups) and `namespaces` (like PID, net, mount, user, etc.) to restrict resource usage and provide a separate view of the system.
+Technically, at its lowest level a container is a Linux process isolated using `cgroups` (control groups) and `namespaces` (like PID, net, mount, user, etc.) to restrict resource usage and provide a separate view of the system.

 Let's start small and first only create a new process.

 ## Steps

-### Step 1: Create the Main Function
+### Step 1: create the main function

-1. Set up the basic program structure:
+Set up the basic program structure:

 ```go
 func main() {